What Is Essiac Tea?

 Not only are its origins and healing properties steeped in mystery, Essiac is also linked to federal restrictions on its use, a report of toxicity and a death.

-Today, thousands of people with cancer, including some with mesothelioma, use Essiac as an alternative medicine hoping it will help them reach remission.
-A survey from 2000 found 15 percent of Canadian women with breast cancer use Essiac.
-In 2006, a separate U.S. survey of 5,051 Essiac users found 22 percent had breast cancer.
+Despite lack of clinical evidence, thousands of people with cancer consume Essiac hoping it will help them reach remission.
+A survey from 2000 found 15% of Canadian women with breast cancer use Essiac.
+In 2006, a separate U.S. survey of 5,051 Essiac users found 22% had breast cancer.

-Caisse alleges she observed an 80 percent survival rate among all cancers with Essiac treatment.
+Caisse alleges she observed an 80% survival rate among all cancers with Essiac treatment.
 This claim has never been backed by records or scientific study.

 What Are the Side Effects of Essiac Tea?